-- (1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located. - (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare.
+(1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located.

-(5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.
+- (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare. - (5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.

 The Applicants have demonstrated that there exists an unnecessary hardship, which is not self created, and that the requested variance is necessary to enable reasonable use of the Property.
-The requested variance is from the applicable front yard setback requirements of Section 143-37.A(2) of the Lower Providence Township Zoning Ordinance.
-Pursuant to Section 143-37.A(2), the applicable minimum front yard setback for principal and accessory buildings over 250 square feet is fifty feet.
-The Applicants requested this variance in order to construct a proposed addition to the side of the existing house facing Breckenridge Boulevard.
+The requested variance is from the applicable maximum total impervious coverage requirements of Section 143-49.A(2)(b) of the Lower Providence Township Zoning Ordinance.
+Pursuant to Section 143-49.A(2)(b), the applicable maximum total impervious coverage is 25% of the lot area.
+The Applicants requested this variance in order to allow a patio of irregular flagstone in the rear of the existing house.